 My husband of little words continued, “Oh, by the way.
 You do realize there’s no turning back.
-I spoke to your caseworker and the lawyer.
+I spoke to your case worker and the lawyer.
 The adoption is a done deal–just waiting for the paperwork.”

 M covered her face and went to her room with her dog eagerly at her heels.
 We listened as she goofed around with the dog before falling asleep.

 Today was M’s last visit with the psychiatrist.
 “I don’t see any reason for M to come anymore now that she’s off the meds.
 I see a bright future for her.
-One that I never would have forecast looking at her paperwork.
+One that I never would have forecasted looking at her paperwork.
 I guess it was meant to be,” the doctor said.
 “Please let me know when the adoption goes through.
 M told me before you walked in that she loves you and your husband and that you love her so I’m done here.”

 And there’s my testimony (for the moment).